OSS-PREY/OSSPREY-Pex-Forecaster/README.md

     structured to mimic that.
 In future versions, we'll attempt to remedy this to enable easier package use and program running.
 Please leverage the example usage program in the meantime.

+3. Centralized Parameters: rather than requesting duplicate information at different points in the pipeline, we utilize `/pex-forecaster/ref/params.json` as a means of aggregating some key parameters that span multiple trials.
+Thus, we only require minimal input to conduct a variety of trials without repeating information.

 ## Repository Maintainance